yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 *Is that all?
 I want more!*

-Wow, I really appreciate your enthusiasm.
-I'll just continue to the next section for now as the clock is ticking and we need to move on, but I added [a couple of exercises][additional-exercises] at the end in case you want to continue practicing.
+Wow, I really appreciate your enthusiasm!
+I'll just move on to the next section for now as time is running out, but I added [a couple of exercises][additional-exercises] at the end in case you want to continue practicing.

 ## *Le plat de résistance*